ehrenbrav/nestcamDIY/README.md

 You can either buy an off-the-shelf birdhouse or build your own.
 If you buy one, make sure it is large enough to accommodate the camera, motion sensor, and LEDs.
 You will need to attach the enclosure to the outside and drill holes for the LEDs, motion sensor, and ribbon cable.

 See the example installation near the top of this README for a completed outdoor setup.
+You'll need to deploy the birdhouse close enough to your wifi router so that it can reliably connect.
+If using solar power, site selection is critically important in order to generate the most power for your system.
+And of course, depending on which animals you are hoping to attract, site selection is key - do a bit of basic research to determine how high to mount the habitat, where it should face, and what other environmental considerations you should take into account.

 ### 4.1 Attach the Electronics to the Enclosure

-Stick one piece of Velcro onto the back of the Pi, or onto the battery if using a UPS HAT, and another piece onto the inside of the enclosure.
+Stick one piece of Velcro onto the back of the Pi, or onto the battery if using a UPS Hat, and another piece onto the inside of the enclosure.

 Figure out where you want the USB cable to run, remove the electronics, and two notches in the enclosure to accommodate the cables.